mlesniew/gydytojas/README.md

                         minimum time from now till the visit --autobook, --auto, -a
-                        automatically book the first available visit --keep-going, -k      retry until a visit is found or booked --diagnostic-procedure
+                        automatically book the first available visit --reschedule, -R      reschedule existing appointments if needed when autobooking
+  --keep-going, -k      retry until a visit is found or booked --diagnostic-procedure
                         search for diagnostic procedures instead of